 Note that this only applies to Skills, not weapons, so you can still roll below 10 when attacking with a weapon you’re Proficient with.

-Level 12
+Level 12 – Max Level

 At Level 12, you’ll get to choose one more Feat for your character.

-BG3 Rogue Thief Build Equipment
+BG3 Rogue Build Thief Equipment

-Below is the recommended Equipment setup for this Thief Build.
+Below is the recommended Equipment setup for this BG3 Rogue Thief Build.
 We have split the equipment into an early-game and late-game section, to ensure you can make use of this build regardless of how far into the game you are.

 In each section, there is a table with an overview of the recommended equipment.
 Below the table, there is more detailed information about each item, including how to obtain it.